 Repairing a broken installation

-There are a few options to recover data and attempt to recover the OS.
+There are a few options to recover data and attempt to recover the operating system.

 These instructions are relatively technical in nature and should only be performed by someone comfortable with technical instructions.

-Back up whatever files you need from your device.
-You can do this by booting Jumpdrive on the Librem 5 and copying your files to a Linux PC using the steps below:
+Back up any files you need from your device.
+You can do this by booting Jumpdrive on the phone and copying your files to a Linux PC using the steps below:

 Back up important files using Jumpdrive